Ultraviolet Spectropolarimetry with Polstar: Massive Star Binary Colliding Winds: Introduction

-For a given binary configuration, spectroscopic variations are caused by the absorption of the light from one star by the material in the wind of the other.
+For a given binary configuration, spectroscopic variations are caused by the absorption of the light from one star by the atoms in the wind of the other.
 Previous UV spectroscopy has shown that absorption occurs mainly in low-excitation and resonance transitions of abundant ions \citep[e.g.][]{Koenigsberger1985}.
 Therefore, these were called {\em selective wind eclipses}.
 As shown in Figure \ref{figGVdif}, for the WR+O binary $\gamma$ Velorum \citep{St.-Louis1993}, many ions show a symmetric absorption profile spanning positive and negative velocities in the difference spectrum between phases 0 (WR star in front) and 0.5 (O star in front), as expected.
 However, note that for certain lines, such as the semi-forbidden C\,{\sc iii}] $\lambda$1909 line and the entire forest of Fe\,{\sc iv} lines, only absorption at negative velocities (towards observer) is observed.
 This unexpected behaviour still remains to be explained.

-Examination of the times series for the same star has shown that the absorption profile is widest when the O companion is directly behind the WR star and becomes narrower as it orbits to a perpendicular direction with the line-of-sight (see an example for the well-isolated C~\textsc{iii} $\lambda$ 2297 line of $\gamma$ Velorum in Figure \ref{figGV}).
+Examination of the times series for the same star of lines that behave more as expected has shown that the absorption profile is widest when the O companion is directly behind the WR star (called phase 0), and becomes narrower as it orbits to a perpendicular direction with the line-of-sight (phase 0.5).
+This is seen in Figure \ref{figGV}) by considering the difference between the line profile at the phase shown for the well-isolated C~\textsc{iii} $\lambda$ 2297 line, and that line seen when the O companion is nearly perpendicular to the WR star.
+Here there is evidence of wind eclipse when the O star is seen through the WR wind, at both red and blue Doppler shifts, spanning the range of projected velocities in the WR wind.

 The detailed shape of the eclipse profile in the various transitions will be determined by the opacity encountered by the light from the companion star on its way to the observer and therefore on the projected velocity and ion abundance.
 As the companion moves through its orbit, different parts of the wind are probed as the line-of-sight differs for different configurations.
 This allows to probe different regions of the flow as a function of distance from the center of the star.
 If the two stars have strong winds, each one can act as a probe for the wind of the other.
 The combination of all resulting eclipse profiles observed at each position of the orbit contains information on the velocity, density and abundance structures of the wind.